 Be sure to speak to a roofing professional for more information.

 Disadvantages of Metal Roofing

 Despite their advantages, metal roofing panels have the following disadvantages:

 - Extra Cost — The many years of service that a metal roof promises come with a high price tag.
 The materials can cost from $120 to $900 per 100 square feet (or one “square” of material).
 While this cost is comparable to that of other premium roofing products, higher-end metals can cost up to 10 times more than asphalt shingles.
 The installation costs are also more expensive than what you would pay for other types of roofing because of the special training, knowledge, tools, and equipment it requires.
 It doesn’t mean you won’t be able to get back the money you spend on your initial investment because unlike asphalt shingles (which will have to be replaced several times throughout the life of your home), a high-quality metal roof could be the last replacement you’ll ever need.

 - Prone to Denting — While modern metal roofs can withstand decades of abuse from extreme weather, some of them can be dented by large hail or falling branches.
 Depending on the type of roof you install, you might not be able to walk on it without causing damage.
 If this disadvantage is a potential deal-breaker, it can be avoided if you choose the right shingle (preferably one that comes with a guarantee to never dent).

 - Noisiness — While you could list it as a potential drawback, it’s not a massive one.
 Metal is noisier than other types of roofing, especially during heavy rain or thunderstorms.
 But, installing extra layers of solid sheathing or insulation will usually minimize the sound you hear inside.

-If you’re looking for one of the best roofers in Corpus Christi to help you with your next roof installation or replacement, be sure to get in touch with Bayfront Roofing.
+If you’re looking for one of the best roofers in Corpus Christi to help you with your next roof installation or replacement, be sure to get in touch with Bayfront Roofing and Construction.